 And as for self-taught, I would say you can sincerely be yourself and take your own time.
 Sometimes you will compare yourself to your classmate, and it’s not always a good thing, and sometimes your teacher’s opinions would affect you.
 At some point, they are right because they are experienced, but I don’t think taking too many opinions from others is suitable for your own expression.
 And if you are self-taught, this won’t be a problem.

 I think passion is the most crucial part of being an artist — no matter whether you are self-taught or formally trained.
 Passion is indispensable.
 I know successful artists from both paths.
 So I think you should pick the one you think is better for you and put your passion into it.

 Dany Vo – Multidisciplinary Designer

-Being formally trained helps people learn their technique a lot faster, and teachers usually help the student see their potential and push their students to go beyond where they are currently.
+Being formally trained helps people learn their technique a lot faster, and teachers usually help students see their potential and push their students to go beyond where they are currently.
 I do not see any con to being formally trained.

 I would say always stay open-minded and take criticism because it is where you learn.
 It is ok to disagree but keep it to yourself (whether you like it or not) and maintain open conversations with your teachers or classmates.
 Listen to people and at the same time listen to yourself and respect your vision as an artist or designer.

 Long story short, I spent eight years (high school and college) in art education, where I learned traditional art techniques, art history, and animation as a faculty.
 But everything after that, I learned by myself.
 I never attended any course or anything like that for 3D.
 Everything I know about design, digital art, and 3D I studied on my own.
 So I have experience with both.